Performance Reporting Achieved Benefits

 Achieved Benefits by Year by Type

-Of the $9.5 billion in accrued benefits, the graph below depicts the value of benefits accrued each year from 2010 to 2022 by type of benefit.
+Of the $10.9 billion in accrued benefits, the graph below depicts the benefits accrued each year from 2010 to 2023 by type of benefit.

-NextGen has continued to deliver benefits during COVID but at lower levels due to the drop in air travel and congestion.
+NextGen continued to deliver benefits during the COVID-19 pandemic but at lower levels due to the drop in air travel and congestion.
 The decline in travel reduced the realized benefits from NextGen programs in 2020, 2021, and 2022.
 A return in future demand at NextGen sites will continue to increase annual benefits.
-The capabilities below are listed under the first year in which they have provided a measurable benefit.
-Given continued use, benefits from preceding years continue to accrue in succeeding years.
-The asterisk indicates capabilities requiring aircraft equipage.
-Find out where these and other capabilities have been implemented at an airport near you.

 2010